norton120/pirate_baby/content/posts/50_first_dates_with_memgpt.md

 ## The limits of prompt engineering
 The lion's share of LLM Engineering coverage has been devoted to _prompt engineering_, or crafting the content we submit in a turn so that it produces the most desirable outcome.
 An entire ecosystem has rapidly developed around prompt design, from prompt engineering classes to prompt exchange marketplaces - all from the idea that from the "perfect prompt" you can coax the "perfect output."

 Henry, Sandler's character in _50 First Dates_, may have been one of the earliest prompt engineers.
 Early in the film Henry falls in love with Lucy and agrees not to tell her about her injury, instead wooing her anew each day.
 His daily "prompts" to re-win her heart begin abysmally, with most ending in rejection.
-Over time his technique evolves, until Lucy consistently falls for him every day.
+Over time his technique evolves until Lucy consistently falls for him every day.
 We see this same example in countless language model demos, where a meticulously crafted prompt is used to visualize analytics for a dataset, or generate a spot-on cover letter.

 The examples are impressive, but how useful is this prompting really?
 In the movie, Henry finally addresses the extreme limitations in a life of infinite first dates, and tells Lucy about her condition.
 With a language model, a "perfect prompt" executed in isolation is just as limited in value.
 Complex tasks require many complex steps, each building on a modified state - and this cannot be accomplished in a single turn.
 While prompt engineering is certainly an important piece of the puzzle, it isn't remotely a holistic solution to our problem.